Department of Family Studies and Community Development

 5) It is important for students to keep advising appointments and to contact their adviser if cancellation is necessary.

 6) Students should maintain communication with their adviser.
 If any questions or issues arise, students should contact their adviser immediately so the situation can be handled.
-Delaying this process can create complications and may impede graduation.
+Delaying may create complications and impede graduation.

 Important: Students must use their Towson University e-mail account to receive important information from their advisers, faculty, and the department staff.
 The faculty and staff, in the department, will send correspondence ONLY to the TU account.